Heywood interconnector: Routing

 The Victorian end of the interconnector is the substation at Heywood.
 The South Australian end is the South East substation near Mount Gambier.
 When constructed, the Heywood Interconnector project created the new 275 kV links from South East substation through the Tailem Bend substation to the Para Substation at Gould Creek on the outskirts of Adelaide as Para was the closest 275 kV substation to Heywood at the time.
-The 2016 upgrade included a new substation named Black Range at Willalooka (half way between the South East and Tailem Bend substations) with series compensation to improve transmission efficiency.
+The 2016 upgrade included a new substation named Black Range at Willalooka (halfway between the South East and Tailem Bend substations) with series compensation to improve transmission efficiency.

 Function

 When the Heywood interconnector was built in 1988, the primary purpose was to move cheaper coal-powered electricity from Victoria to South Australia.
 In later years, it has been used to an increasing degree to transport wind-powered electricity from South Australia to Victoria.

 The 2016 South Australian blackout occurred because multiple windfarms reduced power during a major thunderstorm, after a tornado caused multiple towers on transmission lines to collapse.
 The Heywood interconnector became overloaded, as the missing generation was automatically drawn from Victoria.
 The tripping of the interconnector lead to an islanding of the SA power system, which fell into a rapid frequency decline.

+Two grid batteries are being built at the South Australia substation, starting at 500 megawatt-hour.